 Despite this classical background, the young Brubeck was reluctant to learn to read music, relying on a keen ear that enabled him to pick up melodies and chord progressions with ease.

 Fast forward several years and the teenaged Dave Brubeck was performing with local bands to make extra money to support his ultimate goal of going to veterinary college.

-Lucky for millions of fans around the world, his university professors – taken with his his enthusiasm and musical – successfully encouraged him to change majors!
+Lucky for millions of jazz fans around the world, his university professors – taken with his his enthusiasm and musical – successfully encouraged him to change majors!

 Stay tuned for our pick of some of the best Dave Brubeck albums from his extensive catalogue of cool!

-This period marked the end of his time in the army and a chance to study at Mills College in California under famed French Darius Milhaud.
+This period marked the end of his time in the army and a chance to study at Mills College in California under famed French composer Darius Milhaud.

-Whilst by no means his most famous lineup, the early treatment of standards such as The Way You Look Tonight and What Is This Thing Called Love? are fascinating listens.
+Whilst by no means his most famous lineup, the early treatment of jazz standards such as The Way You Look Tonight and What Is This Thing Called Love? are fascinating listens.

 Jazz at Oberlin (Fantasy Records, 1953)

 Brubeck’s time in the army during World War Two was crucial in his later success for another reason: it connected him with the alto saxophonist Paul Desmond who would become a long-time collaborator.

 The saxophone player’s laid-back approach to jazz improvisation mirrored Brubeck’s and they were natural partners for much of their careers.